hcentive/brocade-update-firewall/README.md

 * Replace `YOUR_API_USERNAME` with the username that has permissions to make API calls, e.g. `restapi`.
 * Replace `YOUR_API_PASSWORD` with the password for the API user.

-Execute the following command from the installation directory to update the blacklist -
+Run `npm install` to install dependencies and executable command to update the firewall.
+Run the `update-fw` command from the installation directory to update the blacklist -
 ```
+$ npm install
-$ node index.js
+$ update-fw
 info: Updating ip-blacklist with 1644 addresses
 info: Updated ip-blacklist with 1644 addresses
 ```